-Supplementary Guidance will set out how the Developer Contributions policy will be implemented.
 Supplementary Guidance will be prepared, consistent with requirements of Scottish Government policy on planning obligations currently set out in Circular 3/2012, to provide additional information and guidance on how developer contributions will be identified and secured.
 This will include the levels of contribution or methodologies for their calculation, including thresholds, exemptions and viability considerations.
 Whilst the exact nature of contributions will be negotiated at the time of application, potential areas of contribution are highlighted in site allocation policies where known.